s9w/ultima-ratio/readme.md

    using ratio = ultima_ratio::ratio<T, make_reduced, make_int_comparable, make_fp_comparable>;
 }
 ```

+Oh and you can also construct a `ratio` from a `std::ratio`.
+Just be aware that its integer type is carried over, which is a `std::intmax_t`.

 ## Error handling
 There's a couple of things that get caught: